 Hiiemäe Puhkemaja is located near the city limits of Kunda, approximately 3 kilometers from seashore, in the valley next to the powerful ridge Kunda hiiemäe, which is protected as a natural heritage monument.
 In folk tales Kunda hiiemägi has been described as an ancient place where prayers and sacrifices used tot take place, but in modern times simman and dance fesitvals were held.
 The name of the company was created based on the location – hiiemäe.

 Within walking distance is the best salmon river in Estonia (The river of Kunda).

-The ruins of the Kunda cement factory – the ruins of the first cement factory are located in the river valley.
+Kunda cement factory.
 The history of cement production dates back to 1870, when John Carl Girard de Soucanton, the owner of Kunda manor and Viktor Christoph Lieven a chemist, started producing cement.
 Limestone and blue clay deposited at the bottom of the ancient lake Kunda were used as raw materials.